University of North Georgia celebrates inauguration of President Jacobs

 "We stand on the shoulders of a talented faculty whose impact on student success is a powerful calling and responsibility," Jacobs said.
 "I am certain that if I asked the alumni in our audience about their college experiences, they could easily name faculty members who were not only experts in their field, but who also knew them by name, someone who eagerly shared their time and expertise and who took an interest in their education.
 That type of instruction and relationship has defined the academic experience on each of our campuses.
 We will honor these traditions of excellence and build upon them for the future of our university."

-The installation ceremony was held this afternoon on the General Bill "Lipp" Livsey Drill Field in Dahlonega, and Friday evening's scholarship ball was held in the Martha T. Nesbitt Building in Gainesville.
+The installation ceremony was held this afternoon on the General Bill "Lipp" Livsey Drill Field in Dahlonega, and the scholarship ball, set for later this evening, will be held in the Martha T. Nesbitt Building in Gainesville.
 Hosted by the university's two philanthropic foundations, net proceeds from the ball will be used to support student scholarships on each of the four campuses.
-Jacobs announced the creation of new scholarships at the event.
+Jacobs will be announcing the creation of new scholarships at the event.

 Other activities leading up to the installation included academic presentations and student events held on all four campuses.